 Reading through the lists of the other sections, she vaguely heard Ms. Steinke’s voice on the outskirts of her attention.
 It was immediately followed by the grating noise of the chair legs on the tiled floor, and she looked up to see the rest of the class swarming towards the doors in an attempt to get out of the band room and onto their next class as quickly as possible.
 Nora stuffed the paper in her backpack and swung it over her shoulder, narrowly missing the freshman girls behind her as she tried to squeeze through the exodus of students before Ms. Steinke had a chance to try to pull her aside and talk to her one-on-one about being late.
 Dealing with a new, overbearing teacher was the last thing she wanted to do on the first day of school.

 Peering through the student traffic in the hallway, Nora tried to locate Lucas.
-After picking her way through some gossiping, heavily makeuped freshman girls, she finally spotted him making his way towards the German classroom.
+After picking her way through some gossiping, heavily makeup-ed freshman girls, she finally spotted him making his way towards the German classroom.
 She caught up to him, grabbing his arm in exasperation.

 “What the hell was that?” she asked as he greeted her with a smile.